ruedli/OctoPlugout/README.md

 <img align="left" style="padding-right:10px;" src="https://octoprint.org/assets/img/logo.png">
 Contrary to most contributions to Octoprint, this software is not a Plugin, but software that talks to Octoprint through its API, but works outside of the framework of [OctoPrint](https://octoprint.org/).
 Octoprint needs no further introduction, it is the well known the 3D printer web server designed and maintained by the brilliant Gina Häußge, aka @foosel.

-### It is called "OctoPlugout"
+### I called it....
+"OctoPlugout"
-Because it is not a plugin, but still is programmed like a plugin, but outside of the framework, I called it a "plugout", so OctoPlugout was born.
+Because it is not a plugin, but still is programmed like a plugin -outside of the framework-, I called it a "plugout".
+So...
+OctoPlugout was born.

-In its essense this "Arduino" software just "lives" in the ESP8266 in a wall plug in the wall, in which you plug the powercord of your Printer.
+In its essense this "Arduino" software just "lives" in the ESP8266 in a wall plug, in which you plug the powercord of your Printer.
 <img align="left" style="padding-right:30px;" src="https://github.com/ruedli/OctoPlugout/blob/master/images/SONOF%20reflashed%20working.jpg">

 ### What does it do?